learn-co-students/ruby-lecture-reading-error-messages-000/README.md

 ## Objectives

-1. Understand how to read error messages.
+1. Read error messages.
-2. Practice fixing some common errors.
+2. Fix some common errors.
-3. Practice using the `learn` command in your terminal to run the tests for a lab.
+3. Use the `learn` command in your terminal to run the tests for a lab.
-4. Practice submitting a lab.
+4. Submit a lab.

 ## Video Lecture